1.0 Introduction

 In the Items to Restore section, select Certificate database and certificate database log.
 Enter C:\ directory as the restore location.
 Click Next.

-Click Finish to close the wizard and being the restoration process.
+Click Finish to close the wizard and begin the restoration process.

 The CA restoration is completed.
 Click Yes to start Active Directory Certificate Services.